One of the most common questions we get at YEAH! Local is:

 But it’s easy to think of it in terms of “The 3 R’s”:

 Rankings: Do they actually have first-page rankings?

 Reviews: Do they have reviews or testimonials for their services?

-Reaction: How does their own branding, design, sales process, etc. make you feel?
+Reaction: How do their own branding, design, sales process, etc. make you feel?

 Of course, having all three is always nice.
 But truth be told, if an agency you’re interested in has any one of these three in spades, you can probably trust them enough to take a look.

 If you’ve been doing your own Atlanta SEO for years and have had some decent results, feel free to ask a few questions to vet out your consultant.

 Otherwise, you’re best off with just a basic understanding and a healthy bit of skepticism.

 Once you feel you can trust them, give them your information.
 Only then should you consider their timeline.

 At this point, it serves as a final check: